 Shower With Warm Water

 Your skin will be sensitive for the next week or so.
 Even though your skin is sensitive, it’s important that you’re having warm showers.
 Warm showers (paired with a scent-free soap) keep your tattoo clean during its healing phase.
-The warm water also cleans the peeling skin away easier.
+The warm water also cleans the peeling skin away more easily.

 It’s critical that a scent-free soap is used for the entire healing process, as scented soaps have been known to over-dry the skin, which could have an adverse effect on the healing of the tattoo.